Fact-checked by the Snapmessages editorial team

 Using Security Software

-For iPhone users, iOS’s sandboxed architecture makes traditional spyware installation much harder — but not impossible on jailbroken devices.
-If you suspect your iPhone has been jailbroken without your knowledge, look for apps called “Cydia” or “Sileo” in your app list, or check Settings → General → VPN & Device Management for unfamiliar profiles installed without your consent.
+For iPhone users, iOS’s sandboxed architecture makes traditional spyware installation much harder, but not impossible on jailbroken devices.
+Suspecting your iPhone has been jailbroken without your knowledge?
+Look for apps called “Cydia” or “Sileo” in your app list, or check Settings → General → VPN & Device Management for unfamiliar profiles installed without your consent.

 Manual Inspection Methods

-On Android, navigate to Settings → Apps → See All Apps and enable the option to show system apps.
+To inspect an Android device manually, navigate to Settings → Apps → See All Apps and enable the option to show system apps.
 Review every entry.
-If you find an app you do not recognize that has permissions to access SMS, contacts, microphone, camera, or location, investigate it immediately using a web search of the exact app name.
+Any app you do not recognize that holds permissions to access SMS, contacts, microphone, camera, or location should be investigated immediately using a web search of the exact app name.

 Check Settings → Battery → Battery Usage to see which apps consumed the most power over the past 24 hours.
-Legitimate background services like Google Play Services or iOS Mail will appear — but an unknown app appearing at the top of the battery usage list is a serious warning sign that your messages may be monitored through that process.
+Legitimate background services like Google Play Services or iOS Mail will appear, but an unknown app appearing at the top of the battery usage list is a serious warning sign.

-If you suspect spyware but are unsure, photograph your current app list and battery usage screen before doing anything else.
+Before doing anything else, photograph your current app list and battery usage screen.
 This creates a timestamped record that can be valuable evidence if you later need to report illegal surveillance to law enforcement or an attorney.

 Checking Network Traffic

 Advanced users can use a network monitoring app like NetGuard (Android) or Wireshark with a router-level capture to identify suspicious outbound connections.
-If your device is regularly connecting to an unfamiliar IP address or domain — especially during times you are not actively using your phone — that traffic pattern is consistent with spyware transmitting captured data to a command-and-control server.
+A device that regularly connects to an unfamiliar IP address or domain, especially during times you are not actively using your phone, is behaving consistently with spyware transmitting captured data to a command-and-control server.

 Understanding how encryption protects your data in transit is also essential in this context.
 Our guide on what end-to-end encryption is and why it matters explains exactly how this protection layer works and which apps implement it correctly.